Youssef-elkeheil/Embedded-systems/README.md

 # Embedded-systems
- this repo contains drivers I build for different ucontrollersAs well as some projects.
+ this repo contains drivers I build for different ucontrollers As well as some projects that could be helpful for beginners 😄